Windows Setup

 Clone Forked Repository

-Cloning is the process of copying a Git repository onto your local computer storage
+Cloning is the process of copying a Git repository onto your local computer storage.
+Everyone has to do this to work on code!

 - Go to your team’s newly forked repository